 After treatment, the abscess shouldn’t return.

 You may not always be able to prevent a skin abscess.
 However, there are ways to minimize your chance of getting the staph infection that commonly leads to an abscess.

 To minimize your risk of a staph infection:

 - Clean all cuts and scrapes, even small ones, with soap and water and apply an OTC antibacterial ointment.

 - Keep your cuts and wounds bandaged.

-- If you have a cut or sore, wash your bedding and towels regularly in hot water with detergent and bleach, and dry them on the hot setting.
+If you do have a cut or sore, wash your bedding and towels in hot water, detergent, and bleach regularly, and dry them on the hot setting if you can.